What Are Dividends and How Do They Work?

 Types of Dividends

-Cash dividends: These are cash payments made straight to an investor, usually deposited into your brokerage account.
+• Cash dividends: These are cash payments made straight to an investor, usually deposited into your brokerage account.
 If you choose to, you can reinvest your cash dividends back into the company’s stock to grow your portfolio.

-Stock dividends: Rather than paying cash, some companies increase the number of shares an investor owns as a dividend payment.
+• Stock dividends: Rather than paying cash, some companies increase the number of shares an investor owns as a dividend payment.

-Special dividends: Instead of regular payments, special dividends are one-off distributions, usually tied to an event like the sale of an asset or a liquidation.
+• Special dividends: Instead of regular payments, special dividends are one-off distributions, usually tied to an event like the sale of an asset or a liquidation.

-Preferred dividends: Stocks can be offered in different classes, with preferred stock having higher priority over regular common stock.
+• Preferred dividends: Stocks can be offered in different classes, with preferred stock having higher priority over regular common stock.
 Dividends earned on preferred stocks are usually paid out ahead of common stockholders.

 How Are Dividends Paid?

-Dividends are usually paid out every quarter but some dividends pay out every month or twice a year.
+Dividends are usually paid out every quarter, but some dividends are paid every month or twice a year.
 REITs are one of the most popular types of stocks that pay monthly.
-The date of a payout is determined by the board of directors.
-They’ll announce the dividend, the ex-dividend date, and when investors should expect to receive their payment.

 How Are Dividends Taxed?

-It is considered non-qualified if you purchased a stock 60 days or less than the stock’s ex-dividend date.
+It is considered non-qualified if you purchased a stock 60 days or less before the stock’s ex-dividend date.
 If you’ve had a stock for more than 60 days following the ex-dividend date, then it’s considered qualified.

 There are some exceptions to how dividends are taxed.
 If a dividend-paying stock is purchased in a tax-advantaged retirement account, like a Roth IRA, any dividends earned aren’t taxed (unless you make an early withdrawal).